This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

-My miracle no knead bread is another one of my favorite bread to make but it is also just as easy as this homemade bread.
-Bread is so rewarding to make and tastes even better than store bought!
+My miracle no knead bread is another one of my favorite bread to make, but it is also just as easy as this homemade bread.
+Bread is so rewarding to make and tastes even better than store-bought!

-Perfect Homemade Bread
+Grandma’s Perfect Bread Recipe

 - Warm Water: The temperature should be around 105-115 degrees Fahrenheit.
 Don’t make it too hot or it will kill the yeast.

 - Salt: Just a pinch of salt will enhance all of the ingredients.

 - Yeast: Make sure your yeast is active and fresh.

 - Flour: All-purpose flour works best, but you can also use whole wheat flour too.

 - Oil: I used olive oil, but vegetable oil will also work.